Understanding gestational diabetes symptoms

 - Blurred vision.

+Knowing your risk factors can help you prevent gestational diabetes!
 Contact your gynecologist if you’re worried that you’re at risk of or that you’re showing symptoms of gestational diabetes.

 Doctors use blood tests to diagnose GDM.
-Routine screening usually takes place between 24-28 weeks of pregnancy, though you might be tested earlier if you’re at risk or are showing symptoms of gestational diabetes.
+Routine screening usually takes place between 24–28 weeks of pregnancy, though you might be given a glucose test for gestational diabetes earlier if you’re at risk or are showing GDM symptoms.